 The furnace blower motor is responsible for pushing heated air through the ductwork and into your home.
 Over time, normal wear and tear can cause the furnace motor to start squealing, grinding, buzzing, or whistling sound.
 Here are some of the most common culprits behind furnace motor noise:

-• Bearings wear out – Bearings allow the blower wheel to spin smoothly.
+- Bearings wear out – Bearings allow the blower wheel to spin smoothly.
 As they wear, they can create squeaking, grinding, and other friction noises.

-• Blower wheel out of balance – An uneven buildup of dirt or debris on the blower wheel can throw off the balance, causing buzzing, humming, and rattling sounds.
+- Blower wheel out of balance – An uneven buildup of dirt or debris on the blower wheel can throw off the balance, causing buzzing, humming, and rattling sounds.

-• Loose motor mount – The motor is attached to the furnace housing via a mounting bracket.
+- Loose motor mount – The motor is attached to the furnace housing via a mounting bracket.
 If this comes loose, the loose parts will cause vibration and rattling noises.

-• Defective motor capacitor – The capacitor helps start the blower motor.
+- Defective motor capacitor – The capacitor helps start the blower motor.
 A failed capacitor can cause buzzing, humming, or squealing.

-• Debris buildup – Dirt, dust, and pet hair on the blower wheel can throw off balance and airflow, resulting in noise.
+- Debris buildup – Dirt, dust, and pet hair on the blower wheel can throw off balance and airflow, resulting in noise.

 Some unusual sounds that can come from a furnace blower motor include whistling and clicking sounds.
 A whistling sound usually indicates an air leak somewhere in the ductwork, potentially around a loose panel or joint.
 It happens when air escapes through a small gap.
 A high-pitched screeching noise may indicate a problem with the motor bearings.
-If your furnace makes clicking noises when turned on, it can point to an issue in the control board, motor, capacitor.
+If your furnace makes clicking noises when turned on, it can point to an issue in the motor or capacitor.
 The clicks occur when the components engage and try to start the blower.
 Both whistling and clicking, as well as high-pitched furnace noises, should be addressed promptly by a furnace technician before causing larger problems.

 Diagnosing the Source of Blower Motor Noise